 You can use the

---target parameter to specify desired target hardware codegen, which defaults to
+--target parameter to specify the desired target hardware CodeGen, and this defaults to

 llvm.
-For CPU targets you specify the architecture through the
+You can specify the architecture through the

 llvm can also be targeted.

 Optimized compilation is possible for hardware based accelerators using the parameter as

 As an example, this is how a model is compiled and optimized for NVIDIA 2080 Ti: